khorcarol/ei3/README.md

  This contains the source code for the data acquisition, database handling, feature processing, inferencing, sensor interfacing and visualisation.
  - `conversion.py` handles conversion from byte encoded data into floats and integers as required
  -  `data_acquisition.py` acquires data from a sensor and writes data to a local file and database.
- -   `sensor.py` has all the device specific code such as accessing indices for the spectrum readout
+ -   `sensor.py` has all the device specific code such as accessing indices for the spectrum readout.
+This is where you can choose which sensor data you want (eg raw data from all axis, fft, sensor features)

  #### model
  This is where machine learning models can be added.
 Currently running one class svm, batch training on all available data and testing on new data point to make inference.